Max Strub: Old and classical-romantic works

 Strub was a highly regarded interpreter of the "three big Bs" (Bach, Beethoven and Brahms).
 Thus he appeared as a soloist and others at the 25th German Bachfest of the Neue Bachgesellschaft in Leipzig, where he performed Bachs's sonata in A minor.
 A guest concert took the soloist Strub to the Lorensbergsteatern in Gothenburg in 1931, where he performed with the Gothenburg Symphony Orchestra conducted by Paul Scheinpflug.
-Under the conduct of Karl Böhm, Strub played two Brahms and Pfitzner concerts with the Vienna Symphony in the Konzerthaus, Vienna in 1938.Concert on 13 December 1938 and Konzert am 14 Dezember 1938, wienersymphoniker.at, retrieved 26 July 2020.
+Under the conduct of Karl Böhm, Strub played two Brahms and Pfitzner concerts with the Vienna Symphony in the Konzerthaus, Vienna in 1938.
 He performed several times in the 1930s, 40s and 50s under the musical direction of Joseph Keilberth.
 He also recorded pieces for the Reichssender, whereby no decidedly "political music" was interpreted.

 He had repeated appearances in the 1930s and 40s at the Beethovenfest and the chamber music festival in Bonn.
 His engagement for Ludwig van Beethoven went so far that in 1938 he participated with Hoelscher and Ney in the Beethoven-Fest of the Hitlerjugend in Bad Wildbad in the Black Forest and heroized the composer there.
 The guiding principles were printed in the Neue Zeitschrift für Musik.
 In the 1942/43 season, a guest performance took him to the Leipzig Gewandhaus, where he performed Beethoven's Violin concerto.
 After a complete cycle of all Beethoven string quartets at the Conservatorio Giuseppe Verdi in Milan, in 1942 Strub became the fifth violinist ever – after Adolf Busch, Lucien Capet, Eugène Ysaÿe and Joseph Joachim – honorary member of the Società del Quartetto di Milano.
 Außerdem erhielt er ein Diplom als Ehrenmitglied des Bonner Beethoven-Hauses und ein Bild seines Streichquartetts wurde ebendort ausgestellt.
 In 1952, he attended a reception in Bonn with the Federal President Theodor Heuss and the Federal Chancellor Konrad Adenauer as well as the musicians Elly Ney and Wilhelm Backhaus in the context of the Beethoven celebration.